Sur Empire: Government and administration

 The system of tri-metalism which came to characterize Mughal coinage was introduced by Sher Shah.
 While the term rūpya had previously been used as a generic term for any silver coin, during his rule the term rūpee came to be used as the name for a silver coin of a standard weight of 178 grains, which was the precursor of the modern rupee.
 The Rupee is today used as the national currency in India, Indonesia, Maldives, Mauritius, Nepal, Pakistan, Seychelles, and Sri Lanka.
 Gold coins called the Mohur weighing 169 grains and copper coins called Paisa were also minted during his reign.
 According to numismatists Goron and Goenka, it is clear from coins dated AH 945 (1538 AD) that Sher Khan had assumed the royal title of Farid al-Din Sher Shah and had coins struck in his own name prior to the battle of Chausa.

 Sher Shah was responsible for greatly rebuilding and modernizing the Grand Trunk Road, a major artery which runs all the way from modern day Bangladesh to Afghanistan.
-Caravanserais (inns) and mosques were built and trees were planted along the entire stretch on both sides of the road to provide shade to travelers.
+Caravanserais (inns) and mosques were built and trees were planted along the entire stretch on both sides of the road to provide shade to travellers.
 Wells were also dug, especially along the western section.
 He also established an efficient postal system, with mail being carried by relays of horse riders.